Coping: Emotion-focused coping strategies

 The focus of this coping mechanism is to change the meaning of the stressor or transfer attention away from it.
 For example, reappraising tries to find a more positive meaning of the cause of the stress in order to reduce the emotional component of the stressor.
 Avoidance of the emotional distress will distract from the negative feelings associated with the stressor.
 Emotion-focused coping is well suited for stressors that seem uncontrollable (ex. a terminal illness diagnosis, or the loss of a loved one).
 Some mechanisms of emotion focused coping, such as distancing or avoidance, can have alleviating outcomes for a short period of time, however they can be detrimental when used over an extended period.
 Positive emotion-focused mechanisms, such as seeking social support, and positive re-appraisal, are associated with beneficial outcomes.
 Emotional approach coping is one form of emotion-focused coping in which emotional expression and processing is used to adaptively manage a response to a stressor.
-Other examples include relaxation training through deep breathing, meditation, yoga, music and art therapy, and aromatherapy, as well as grounding, which uses physical sensations or mental distractions to refocus from the stressor to present.
+Other examples include relaxation training through deep breathing, meditation, yoga, music and art therapy, and aromatherapy.

 Health theory of coping

-The health theory of coping overcame the limitations of previous theories of coping, describing coping strategies within categories that are conceptually clear, mutually exclusive, comprehensive, functionally homogenous, functionally distinct, generative and flexible, explains the continuum of coping strategies.
-The usefulness of all coping strategies to reduce acute distress is acknowledged, however, strategies are categorised as healthy or unhealthy depending on their likelihood of additional adverse consequences.
-Healthy categories are self-soothing, relaxation/distraction, social support and professional support.
-Unhealthy coping categories are negative self-talk, harmful activities (e.g., emotional eating, verbal or physical aggression, drugs such as alcohol, self-harm), social withdrawal, and suicidality.
-Unhealthy coping strategies are used when healthy coping strategies are overwhelmed, not in the absence of healthy coping strategies.

-Research has shown that everyone has personal healthy coping strategies (self-soothing, relaxation/distraction), however, access to social and professional support varies.
-Increasing distress and inadequate support results in the additional use of unhealthy coping strategies.
-Overwhelming distress exceeds the capacity of healthy coping strategies and results in the use of unhealthy coping strategies.
-Overwhelming distress is caused by problems in one or more biopsychosocial domains of health and wellbeing.
-The continuum of coping strategies (healthy to unhealthy, independent to social, and low harm to high harm) have been explored in general populations, university students, and paramedics.
+The Health Theory of Coping addresses limitations of earlier models by classifying coping strategies as healthy or unhealthy based on likely outcomes.